INSIDE THE ENGINE B22/B25

 The pistons are machined directly from a block of alloy with low thermal dilation.

-The service shaft, placed over the crankshaft, is connected to the crankshaft using two gears that turn at a lower speed than the crankshaft.
+The service shaft, placed over the crankshaft, is connected to the crankshaft using two gears, and turns at a lower speed than the crankshaft.
 The timing chains (one for each bank) and the oil pump are connected to the service shaft.
 The disengaging system for the start system is also mounted on the service shaft.

 There are two camshafts, one for each engine head, driven by the timing chain that is kept at the proper tension by an automatic tensioner.
 The camshaft lobes move directly on the cam follower, operating on a hardened metal shim.
 Inside the camshaft there is a hydraulic valve lifter that is controlled by an electro valve.
 The hydraulic valve lifter is used to reduce the compression of the engine so that it is possible to start the engine with a small starter and battery (a failure of the hydraulic valve lifter does not compromise flight safety).

-The reduction for the propeller shaft is done with two helical gears.
+The gearbox, used to reduce revolutions from crankshaft to prop shaft, is composed by two helical gears.
 Each gear and respective shaft is monolithic and is mounted with a large ball bearing.
 Lubrication of the gearbox is separate from the engine lubrication and uses special transmission oil.

 The gearbox is designed to be integrated into the hydraulic system to produce a constant propeller speed.
 The gearbox does not include a damping system thanks to the ADC system that avoids any vibration at low RPM.

-The lubrication system uses an internal gear (gerotor) pump.
+The lubrication system uses an internal gear pump (gerotor).
 All of the lubrication circuit is machined in the casting (no external pipes).
-The oil filter is a cartridge type and the B22 does not require an oil radiator.
+The oil filter is a cartridge type and the B22 does not requid re an oil radiator.

 In case of an oil pump failure, the engine can run for 15 minutes with a lower power generation.
 The blow-by gases are vented directly from the intake manifold.

 The fuel injection and ignition system uses an ECU that is installed on the top of the engine.
-It controls the ignition advance and injection timing based on the mapping of the RPM and intake manifold pressure and then corrects the advance and injection using the mapping of the oil temperature, air temperature and battery voltage.
+It controls the ignition advance and injection timing based on the mapping of the RPM and throttle valve angle and then corrects the advance and injection using the mapping of the oil temperature, air temperature and battery voltage.